OGRECave/ogre/Docs/src/scripts.md

 Registration of compositor logics is done by name through Ogre::CompositorManager::registerCompositorLogic.

-# Target Passes {#Compositor-Target-Passes}
+# Target Sections {#Compositor-Target-Passes}

-A target pass is the action of rendering to a given target, either a render texture or the final output.
-You can update the same render texture multiple times by adding more than one target pass to your compositor script - this is very useful for ’ping pong’ renders between a couple of render textures to perform complex convolutions that cannot be done in a single render, such as blurring.
+A target section defines the rendering of either a render texture or the final output.
+You can update the same target multiple times by adding more than one target section to your compositor script - this is very useful for ’ping pong’ renders between a couple of render textures to perform complex convolutions that cannot be done in a single render, such as blurring.

-There are two types of target pass, the sort that updates a render texture
+There are two types of target sections, the sort that updates a render texture

 @par
 Format: target &lt;Name&gt; { }